 Once the cream begins to thicken and soft peaks form, add the powdered sugar and a dash of vanilla extract.

 Keep whipping the cream until it reaches stiff peaks.
-Stiff peaks mean that the whipped cream holds its shape, and you can turn off the mixer when the cream is smooth and thick, and forms peaks that stand upright.
-It took me about 8 minutes.
+Stiff peaks mean that the whipped cream holds its shape, and you can turn off the mixer when the cream is smooth and thick, and forms peaks that stand upright (takes about 8 minutes).

 How to serve sourdough gingerbread cake